-The Markets, Innovation, and Design B.S. degree at Bucknell University in Lewisburg, Tennessee, teaches students the relationship between creative design, brand management, market research, public taste, and other areas crucial to creating successful products.
+The Markets, Innovation, and Design B.S. degree at Bucknell University in Lewisburg, Pennsylvania , teaches students the relationship between creative design, brand management, market research, public taste, and other areas crucial to creating successful products.
 The emphasis is on learning how to anticipate consumers' needs and predict future trends.
 Through analysis and utilizing both quantitative and qualitative techniques, students learn to take basic ideas and turn them into practical business innovations and products.
 Opportunities within this program include internships, studying abroad, and participation in the Student Managed Investment Fund, which gives students the opportunity to run a small investment company.

 4. University of Colorado

 The University of Colorado in Colorado Springs offers a trademarked Bachelor of Innovation degree.
 This is an interdisciplinary program where students can take classes in a variety of subjects, in areas ranging from the sciences to education to the arts.
 Students then get to collaborate, taking what they've learned from different disciplines and putting it all together in creative ways.
 In addition to stimulating innovation, this approach gives students practice in working together and collaborating on projects.

 George Mason University in Virginia offers a bachelor of arts degree in Social Innovation and Enterprise as a concentration within their Integrative Studies program.
 The focus of this program is to help students develop environmentally sustainable and socially responsible solutions in business.
 Students are encouraged to supplement their studies with public service, internships, and independent research.
 Some students enter this program as part of an accelerated master's degree in areas such as Public Policy and Global Affairs.